 I’ve tried and posted a few of my novels over there before, but it soon got pirated by a random pirate-aggregator site.
 A few months later, two or three more pirating websites began pirating my work.
 This event discouraged me from publishing my works in Webnovel.

 Anyway, I also scoured the internet for common questions asked about Webnovel.
 Then I compiled them along with my answers for all aspiring web novelists out there.

 Exclusive or Non-Exclusive Webnovel Contract?

 In this contract, you trade the benefits of the platform for the right to publish your work elsewhere.
-You still own your work and only allowed Webnovel to host your novel for a fee.
+You still own your work, and you only allow Webnovel to host your novel for a fee.